10 What Makes Good Software?

 Legal requirements will vary by location – and whether or not they lead to “good” software might be debatable.
 However, at the very least, building these requirements into the software ensures that we can distribute it without getting into trouble – and that’s probably a good thing.

-In Ontario, at least two pieces of legislation affect the design of whatever software we might be building.
-And there’s at least one piece of legislation that we need to be aware of at the federal level.
-This includes legislation related to spam and privacy, as well as legislation that ensures software is accessible to all Ontarians.
+In Ontario, at least three pieces of legislation affect the design of whatever software we might be building.
+And at least one piece of legislation at the federal level.
+This includes legislation related to spa, privacy, and software accessibility.
 These include:

 The Accessibility for Ontarians with Disabilities Act (AODA) was established in 2005 to ensure that all Ontarians – regardless of

-their abilities – have equitable access to physical spaces, as well as online.
+their abilities – have equitable access to physical and online space.

-This means that we need to consider potential barriers to any online software or mobile apps that we might develop – including barriers related to impaired motor skills, cognitive functioning, visual or audio challenges, and more.
+This means we must consider potential barriers to any online software or mobile apps we might develop – including those related to impaired motor skills, cognitive functioning, visual or audio challenges, and more.
 The AODA legislation was also described in stages, with institutions like the University of Guelph beginning the transition to improved accessibility with commitments to achieve different levels of compliance each year.
 You can find more details about this here.
 We will explore AODA considerations again later in this manual.

 The Personal Information Protection and Electronic Documents Act became law in 2000.
-This law outlines how businesses are allowed to use personal data that are collected as part of their ongoing activities.
+This law outlines how businesses can use personal data collected as part of their ongoing activities.

 Federal legislation known as the Canadian Anti-Spam Legislation was enacted in 2014.
 This law was developed to protect the privacy of Canadians.

-Of course, new legislation is created all the time, and old laws are rewritten.
-With this in mind, AODA, PIPEDA, and Anti-Spam legislation may not be the only pieces of legislation that are important to your design choices.
-As a software developer, it is essential that you stay up to date on any other laws that might affect how and what you design.
+Of course, legislation is written and rewritten.
+With this in mind, AODA, PIPEDA, and Anti-Spam legislation may not be the only legislation important to your design choices.
+As a software developer, you must stay up to date on any other laws that might affect how and what you design.

 Specific Requirements